 Manage agent relays

-This topic provides an overview of agent relays and describes how to detect and modify them through the Deployment Automation user interface.
+This topic provides an overview of agent relays and describes how to detect and modify them in the Deployment Automation user interface.

 About agent relays

-Agent relays enable you to manage communication between servers and agents.
+Agent relays manage communication between servers and agents.

 For more details, see Agent relay communication.

 To manage agent relays, navigate to Management > Resources and select the Relays tab.